LGBTQI+

 Our stand against homophobia

-We also support the No to Homophobia campaign.
-Victoria-based, but with a national reach, the "No to homophobia" campaign challenges all forms of harassment and discrimination faced by lesbian, gay, bisexual, transgender, intersex and queer people (LGBTIQ), whether in the workplace or in social situations.
-The campaign aims to reduce the incidence of homophobic, biphobic and transphobic harassment in Victoria (and beyond) by empowering both LGBTIQ people and the broader community to respond to and speak out against this harassment.
+We also supported the No to Homophobia campaign.
+Victoria-based, but with a national reach, the "No to homophobia" campaign challenged all forms of harassment and discrimination faced by lesbian, gay, bisexual, transgender, intersex and queer people (LGBTIQ), whether in the workplace or in social situations.
+The campaign aimed to reduce the incidence of homophobic, biphobic and transphobic harassment in Victoria (and beyond) by empowering LGBTIQA+ people.

 More information